-A huge portion of a LO’s day is focused on finding and developing the leads that will become clients.
+A huge portion of an LO’s day is focused on finding and developing the leads that will become clients.
 But, it’s impossible to forget about the task of actually closing loans.

-The mortgage industry has experienced a huge amount of automation, which means that a LO’s paperwork has dwindled.
-However, you can still expect a decent portion of your week being dedicated to evaluating loan applications and collecting documents.
+The mortgage industry has experienced a huge amount of automation, which means that an LO’s paperwork has dwindled.
+However, you can still expect a decent portion of your week to be dedicated to evaluating loan applications and collecting documents.

 Additionally, communication is important after a loan has closed.
 For many LOs, referrals and repeat clients are relied on for their business, so staying in close contact is key.
 Many choose to utilize drip post-close marketing campaigns.
 These can look different depending on the broker and the client’s preferences.

-Whether they send emails, call to check in, or even send thank you gifts straight to a client’s front door, a LO needs to consider how to make the borrower feel valued at all times.
-One tried-and-true method is through consistent calling of possible and past clients.
+Whether they send emails, call to check-in, or even send thank you gifts straight to a client’s front door, an LO needs to consider how to make the borrower feel valued at all times.
+One tried-and-true method is through consistently calling of possible and past clients.

-How to Be Good at Being a LO
+Will You Be Good at Being a Loan Officer?